House prices, mortgage rates and Brexit

 Are fewer people looking to buy since Brexit

-While the number of potential buyers has dropped slightly since the vote to leave, there are signs that demand is coming back.
+The number of potential buyers has increased since the vote to leave.

-There were on average 330 people per estate agency branch actively looking to buy a new home in June 2016, according to NAEA Propertymark.⁷
+There were on average 330 people per estate agency branch actively looking to buy a new home in June 2016, according to NAEA Propertymark.⁶

 Mortgage rates after Brexit

-To try and keep the economy moving, the BoE cut the Bank Rate (the interest rate the BoE pays to commercial banks that hold money with them) to a new record low of 0.25% in August 2016, soon after the Brexit vote.
+To try and keep the economy moving, the BoE cut the interest rate to a new record low of 0.25% in August 2016, soon after the Brexit vote.

-Since then, there have been two subsequent increases, bringing it up to the current rate of 0.75%.
+Since then, there have been two subsequent increases, bringing it up to 0.75%.

-When the BoE’s rate goes up, mortgage lenders typically raise their rates by roughly the same amount.
-This increases many people’s monthly mortgage payments.
+When the BoE’s rate goes down, mortgage lenders typically lower their rates by roughly the same amount.
+This reduces many people’s monthly mortgage payments.

 Should I remortgage because of Brexit